Outlook to the 2012 season - doing the first repairs 2012

 As I hate when something does not work on my cars I ordered all the parts.
 I found a good source which sells all these parts rebuilt.
 Hopefully they will arrive soon as I would like to have this issue resolved before the Cadillac Big Meet.
 It should not be too much of a hassle to install them when they are here.

-the power servo
+The power servo

-the power servo and master switch
+The power servo and master switch

-the electrical circuit of the Air Conditioning system of the 1967 Cadillac DeVille in a digram
+The electrical circuit of the Air Conditioning system of the 1967 Cadillac DeVille in a digram

 Comments